 In a word, yes.

-Home inspectors are an essential component in the real estate industry, and it doesn’t look like that’s changing anytime soon.
+Home inspectors are essential in the real estate industry, and it doesn’t look like that’s changing anytime soon.
 In the modern home-buying process, 80% of all homes sold are inspected professionally before the deal is finalized.

-This means that as long as people are buying homes, there will be a demand for home inspectors.
+This means that as long as people are buying homes, there will be a demand for inspectors.

 According to the U.S. Bureau of Labor Statistics, the job growth of home inspectors is expected to be 3%, as fast as the national average.
-And with moving trends showing a spike in relocations and real estate transactions thanks to the COVID-19 pandemic, the demand for home inspectors will likely increase to match.
+And with moving trends showing a spike in relocations and real estate transactions thanks to the COVID-19 pandemic, the demand for inspectors will likely increase to match.

 Is being a home inspector a good side job?